 Get shoes in top shape

 Air out your work boots and athletic shoes.
 Better yet, keep two pairs and switch between them so you never put your feet into damp, sweaty shoes.
 This could lead to fungal infections.
-These tips can help make your shoes last longer.

 Find high-quality socks